sukunis/OMERO.openlink/README.md

     }
 }
 ```

+The name of the location, in this example */openlink*, is the value you must use to specify the value for NGINX_LOCATION.

 Place an *index.html* file with the following content in the top level directory of your OPENLINK_DIR to protect downloads from other users: